R-macos/vm-scripts-mini-r/README.md

    macosvm --disk disk.img,size=64g --aux aux.img \
      --restore UniversalMac_12.0.1_21A559_Restore.ipsw vm.json
    ```
-   (You can add e.g. `-c6 -r8g` if you want to increate the number of
+   (You can prepend e.g. `-c6 -r8g` if you want to increase the number of
    cores to 6 and use 8Gb of RAM).
-The importan part here is that the
+The important part here is that the
    settings will be stored in the `vm.json` file.

 3. Boot the new VM with GUI: